georgeanastasiadis/football-match-result-prediction-using-ml-techniques/README.md

 - Artificial Neural Networks

 To evaluate the model results I used **precision, recall, accuracy, F1-score and AUC score.**
+To improve the performance of the models, we tuned different hyperparameters using **GridSearchCV**.
+In the case of Random Forest and XGBoost, due to the large number of hyperparameters to be tuned and the wide range of values they can take, we first implemented **RandomisedSearchCV** to narrow down the options and then **GridSearchCV**.

 ## Results